 Estimations on current market size are difficult to predict because of the rarity of the gem.
 However, geologists and experts in the field have noted that sales for the precious gemstone reach an astonishing AU$35,000 per carat.
 Investors and business people stand to gain a lot from this industry because, currently, there aren’t many players.
 Establishing a first-mover advantage in a market involving scarce natural resources is crucial for investors’ success.

-Invest in your business’ future
+Precious Gems in Australia: your business’ future

 The precious gemstone industry is presenting major opportunities for foreign investment and business expansion.
 With extensive experience in this market, Biz Latin Hub can create a personalized plan for your business’ path to success abroad.